Thursday, April 22, 2010

 Obscurity of the Day: Frappe the Snowman and his Papa

 This delightful little gem of a strip ran in the C.J.
-Hirt-copyrighted version of the McClure Sunday section from December 4 1904 to April 9 1905.
+Hirt-copyrighted version of the McClure Sunday section from December 4 1904 to March 26 1905.
 It is not unusual for McClure strips to be unsigned in this era, and this strip was never signed once by the cartoonist.
-I'm thinking maybe A.D.
-Reed?
+I'm thinking it is A.D.
+Reed.

 I wondered if the concept of a snowman coming to life, Frosty-style, was already a common bit of imagery in 1904.
 Most likely a much earlier invention but I found nothing specific in a quick skate around the web.
 I did, however, find out that Frosty himself dates back only to 1950, introduced in a song recorded by Gene Autry.
 Also the earliest known image of a snowman goes all the way back to 1380 in a Book of Hours.
 And believe it or not, there's an entire book devoted to the history of snowmen, titled, appropriately enough, History of the Snowman.